70% off

 Time Pricing

-A brand changes the price of its products or services as per the changing seasons, month, day or even hours in case of time pricing.
-Say for instance the happy hours offered by a bar restaurant or special nights for women offering discounted beverages.
+A brand changes the price of its products or services as per the changing seasons, month, day or even hours in case of time pricing, like the happy hours offered by a bar or restaurant.

 5. Discount and Allowance Pricing strategies